-The British Library in London have recently added a set of the Tolkien maps Stephen Raw drew for 'The Lord of the Rings' to their world-renowned collection.
+The British Library in London and now The John Rylands University of Manchester have recently added sets of the Tolkien maps Stephen Raw drew for 'The Lord of the Rings' to their world-renowned collections.

 Stephen, commissioned by the publishers HarperCollins, worked under the tutilage of Christopher Tolkien who had drawn the originals for his father, J R R Tolkien.
 Why they came about can be seen on the special website as well as how they can look framed.